Lightweight Fill

 Cellular concrete is a lightweight backfill frequently used for MSE wall backfill to reduce settlement of bridge approaches.
 Pervious cellular concrete is used for reducing the load on retaining walls.
 It allows water to freely drain to avoid building up hydrostatic pressure.

-Types of Lightweight Fill
+Types of lightweight fills

 Cellular concrete consists of Portland, water & air bubbles.
 Occasionally, sand or fly ash is added to cellular concrete mixes to achieve higher densities.
 However, this also the strength of the material.
 Densities of cellular concrete start around 16 pounds per cubic foot and increase to around 50 pounds per cubic foot.
 Bearing capacities start at 50psi and increase to around 950psi for neat mixes.
 Autoclaved Aerated Concrete is similar to cellular concrete, but isn’t appropriate for mass lightweight fills.